rudolfsg/stablegp/README.md

 # StableGP

-This library implements a robust version of Sparse Variational Gaussian Process regression in PyTorch.
+This library implements a robust version of Sparse Variational Gaussian Process regression (SGPR) in PyTorch.

 ![](example.png)